NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Opponent can sub
 - 5X damage reduced 65 to 50
 - 2X
-  -Hits better on both hits
+  - Hits better on both hits
   - Damage on the activated portion
   - First hit lifts on block and is blockable
   - Ends sooner
   - Knee hitboxes made slightly smaller
+- RB lifts on block
+- RB(B) added as 2BBBB(B)
+- RA
+  - Is an untechable sweep
+  - Pursuit removed
 - GRKnJ changed to be RB

 #### Cosmetic